Orange Line (MBTA): Closure of Atlantic Avenue Elevated and ownership changes

 Ownership of the railway was transferred from the private Boston Elevated Railway to the public Metropolitan Transit Authority (MTA) in 1947; the MTA was itself reconstituted as the modern Massachusetts Bay Transportation Authority (MBTA) in 1964.

+On December 5, 1960, the MTA began operating "modified express service" on the line during the morning rush hour.
+Every other train bypassed Green Street, Egleston (southbound) or Northampton (northbound), Dover, and Thompson Square stations.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, all of which were outdoors.

 Orange Line naming

 The line was known as the Main Line Elevated under the Boston Elevated Railway, and the Forest Hills–Everett Elevated (Route 2 on maps) under the Metropolitan Transportation Authority.

 After taking over operations in August 1964, the MBTA began rebranding many elements of Boston's public transportation network.
 Colors were assigned to the rail lines on August 26, 1965, as part of a wider modernization developed by Cambridge Seven Associates.
 Peter Chermayeff assigned red, green, and blue to the other three lines based on geographic features; however, according to Chermayeff, the Main Line El "ended up being orange for no particular reason beyond color balance."
 The firm originally planned for yellow instead of orange, but yellow was rejected after testing because yellow text was difficult to read on a white background.
 (Yellow was later used for MBTA bus service).
 The MBTA and transit historians later claimed that orange came from Orange Street, an early name for what is now part of Washington Street.